lse-my470/lectures/README.md

 ---
 #### Week 10.
 Algorithms and Order of Growth

 Algorithms are recipes that consist of a sequence of simple steps, control flow, and stopping rule.
 To evaluate the scalability of algorithms and to compare their efficiency, we use the abstraction “order of growth”.
 Order of growth expresses how the maximum amount of time needed grows as the size of the input grows.
-We will discuss different complexity classes and ways to analyse the complexity of programs.
+We will discuss different complexity classes and ways to analyze the complexity of programs.

 *Readings*:
 * Guttag.
 Chapter 9, pp.135-149.